 I am a PhD candidate in medieval history at the University of Rochester, studying under Dr. Richard W. Kaeuper.
-I will be defending my dissertation (see below) in the spring of 2013.
-Currently I am also an instructor at the United States Military Academy at West Point, where I am teaching medieval and military history.
+I will be defending my dissertation (see below) in the spring of 2014.
+Currently I am also an assistant professor at the United States Military Academy at West Point, where I am teaching medieval and military history.

 Military history is something I have studied almost since I can remember.
 On the other hand, I’ve been asked more than once where the medieval history came from.
 The answer has always proved elusive.
 Perhaps playing with castle Legos and watching Robin Hood, Ivanhoe, and Knights of the Round Table as a kid actually did have long-term effects?
 In any case, I’d have to give Michael Decker (now at University of South Florida) a lot of credit, as his High Middle Ages course was the first I took at Rice University, where I earned my BA in 2005.
 Professor Dr. Eva Haverkamp (now at the Ludwigs-Maximilians Universität in Munich), who was my adviser at Rice, receives the rest of the credit, and has been responsible for ensuring that my specialization in medieval Germany has continued.

 I stumbled on to my dissertation topic rather by accident; one of my friends had left a volume of the Patent Rolls lying around (as you do), and I randomly opened up to an entry of pardons to a long list of men of Great Yarmouth for waging war against their southern neighbors in Suffolk.
 This pardon was in recognition of their good service to the king; a bit of research revealed a lot of these pardons, mostly for military service.
 The wheels began to turn, and the dissertation developed from there, though it has come a long way since then.